UniTracker: Learning Universal Whole-Body Motion Tracker for Humanoid Robots: INTRODUCTION

-UniTracker is evaluated extensively in both simulation and real-world settings.
-Experiments on a 29-DoF Unitree G1 humanoid show that our policy can track 8k motions, including highly dynamic ones with a single network.
-Compared to strong teacher-student baselines without CVAE, UniTracker achieves better tracking accuracy, motion smoothness, and generalization.
-Furthermore, we demonstrate its application to text-driven motion generation and video-based motion estimation, where the policy successfully executes motions generated from external inputs not seen during training.
+We extensively evaluate UniTracker in both simulated environments and real-world deployment scenarios.
+Experiments conducted on a 29-DoF Unitree G1 humanoid demonstrate that our policy is capable of tracking over 8,100 diverse motion sequences—including highly dynamic behaviors—using a single unified network.
+Compared to strong teacher-student baselines that do not incorporate CVAE-based modeling, UniTracker consistently achieves superior performance in terms of tracking accuracy, robustness, and generalization to unseen motions.

-Our main contributions are summarized as follows: i)\textbf{Diversity-aware policy via CVAE modeling: } We introduce a Conditional Variational Autoencoder (CVAE) into the student policy to explicitly capture the distributional characteristics of human motions, allowing the policy to generate diverse and expressive behaviors under partial observations. ii)\textbf{Improved generalization to unseen motions:} By modeling motion diversity in a structured latent space, our approach enables the policy to generalize effectively to out-of-distribution motions, outperforming conventional DAgger-based methods. iii)\textbf{Robust real-world tracking with a single universal policy:} We demonstrate that our approach enables a humanoid robot to robustly track thousands of diverse human motions using a single policy, with successful deployment in both simulation and the real world.